amiga68k/electuno/README.md

 **Schematics**

 R4 and C1 must be adjusted to achieve a suitable sound filter according to the output frequency.

-For this I have seen the following website: https://www.learningaboutelectronics.com/Articles/Low-pass-filter-calculator.php

 Arduino Nano Scheme